 CT-guided needle biopsy: A CT scan can also be used to guide a biopsy needle into a suspicious area.
 For this procedure, a person lies on the CT scanning table while the doctor moves a biopsy needle through the skin and toward the area.
 CT scans are repeated until the needle is in the right place.
 A biopsy sample is then removed and sent to the lab to be looked at under a microscope.

-For a PET scan, you are injected with a slightly radioactive form of sugar, which collects especially in cancer cells.
-A special camera is then used to create a picture of areas of radioactivity in the body.
-The picture is not detailed like a CT or MRI scan, but it can provide helpful information about your whole body.
+For a PET scan, a slightly radioactive form of sugar is put into your blood.
+Over time, it collects in very active cells, like cancer cells.
+A special camera is then used to create a picture of the parts of the body where the radioactivity collected.
+The picture is not detailed like a CT or MRI scan, but it can give helpful information about your whole body.

-PET scans can be used for many reasons in a person with Hodgkin lymphoma:
+PET scans can be used for many reasons in a person with HL:

 PET/CT scan: Some machines can do both a PET scan and a CT scan at the same time.
-This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed pictures from the CT scan.
 PET/CT scans often can help pinpoint the areas of lymphoma better than a CT scan alone.

-For this test, a radioactive substance (technetium) is injected into a vein.
+For this test, a radioactive substance is injected into a vein.
 It travels to damaged areas of bone, and a special camera can then detect the radioactivity.
-Hodgkin lymphoma sometimes causes bone damage, which may be picked up on a bone scan.
-But bone scans can’t show the difference between cancers and non-cancerous problems, so further tests might be needed.
+HL sometimes causes bone damage, which may be picked up on a bone scan.
+But bone scans can’t show the difference between cancers and non-cancer problems, so more tests might be needed.

-Blood tests aren’t used to diagnose Hodgkin lymphoma, but they can help your doctor get a sense of how advanced it is and how well you might tolerate certain treatments.
+Blood tests aren’t used to diagnose HL, but they can help your doctor get a sense of how advanced it is and how well you might tolerate certain treatments.

 The complete blood count (CBC) is a test that measures the levels of different cells in the blood.
-People with Hodgkin lymphoma can sometimes have abnormal blood counts.
+People with HL can sometimes have abnormal blood counts.
 For example, if the lymphoma invades the bone marrow (where new blood cells are made) a person might have anemia (not enough red blood cells).
-A high white blood cell count is another possible sign of Hodgkin lymphoma, although it can also be caused by infection.
+A high white blood cell count is another possible sign of HL, although it can also be caused by infection.

 A test called an erythrocyte sedimentation rate (ESR) can help measure how much inflammation is in the body.
-It can be elevated in some people with Hodgkin lymphoma.
+It can be elevated in some people with HL.

 Your doctor might also suggest other blood tests to look for signs of certain infections:

-These tests might be done if certain chemotherapy drugs that could affect the heart or the lungs are going to be used.
+These tests might be done if certain chemo drugs that could affect the heart or the lungs are going to be used.